Xevkin/random_programs/mixmapper_and_MCR_install.md

 http://cb.csail.mit.edu/cb/mixmapper/

-Download both mixmapper and the mixmapper MCR distribution (we use this as we don't have MATLAB).
+Download both MixMapper and the MixMapper MCR distribution (we use this as we don't have MATLAB).

 ## Download and install MATLAB Composite Runtime
 As per  the readme in the MCR distribution: